The Full Version

 After the exercise is finished we setup a 1 hour call.

-During the first half, a 30 minute demo is held to go over the solution's implementation.
-This is a good point to go over any thing that wasn't previously covered in chat.
+During the first half, a 30-minute demo is held to go over the solution's implementation.
+This is a good point to go over anything that wasn't previously covered in chat.
+During and after the demo we will ask questions and exchange thoughts.
+Again, the goal is to simulate as much as possible the day-to-day experience at Auth0.

 We all know hiring is hard.
 We actually measure how hard it is.
 For example, for a particular job posting, out of 126 candidates we hired 5 of them.
 The following image shows a summary of the stages for that posting:

-This is what works for us now; and we know there's room for improvement.
+This is what works for us now, but we know there's room for improvement.
 We continuously adjust the technical discussions and exercises based on feedback from candidates.
 In fact, one of the reasons for publishing this post is that some candidates wanted to know about our hiring process before they went through it.

 At Auth0 we value transparency, and to practice what we preach we want to be transparent about our recruiting process.
 So if at any time you want to be part of Auth0's engineering team, you now have an idea of what to expect. 😉